The Complete Bruges, Belgium Travel Guide

 Average Precipitation (Inches)

-If you are planning on spending a good amount of time outside while visiting Bruges, then you will want to consider the average precipitation levels in the city throughout the year.
-The late autumn and early winter months of October thru December are typically the wettest months of the year, while the late winter and spring months of February thru May are typically the driest months of the year.
+Meanwhile, the late winter and spring months of February through May are typically the driest months of the year.
 Along with the fact that it’s just before the busy summer tourism months and the temperatures are starting to get comfortably warm, this is why May is my favorite month to visit Bruges.

 Bruges Travel Guide